rnleach/elk/README.md

   makes good sense in the UTC timezone, and I have yet to knowingly run into an issue with leap seconds.

+  I mentioned leap seconds above.
+I tested on both OSX and Ubuntu and found that the system time functions from `<time.h>` don't take leap seconds into account.
+So if you're only interested in calendar days, you can do math on `time_t` assuming 60 seconds per minute, 60 minutes per hour, and 24 hours per day.

   Know your time and what you need from it!
 THE TIME FUNCTIONALITY IN THIS LIBRARY IS NOT WIDELY APPLICABLE.
 I don't even know if something like that exists.